ReyhaneNikoobayan/DRL-Algorithms/README.md

 - Multiple test episodes are executed
 - Each episode is saved as a **GIF**
-- Videos are stored in:
+- Below are example GIFs produced during evaluation and are all successful landings.

 <p align="center">